 Some of humankind’s highest forms of expression have been inspired by religion.
 The pyramids in Egypt, the Parthenon in Greece, the Taj Mahal in India, and so many other architectural wonders were built as religious monuments.
 What’s more, Bach’s compositions were written as religious hymns.
 And Michelangelo’s masterpieces depict religious scenes.
 Centuries later, these masterpieces continue to be sources of awe and inspiration, not just for believers but for all of humanity, adding richness and meaning to the world at large.

 Religion promotes social cohesion

 One of religion’s most important functions is that it acts as social glue.
-Religious beliefs provide a sense of shared meaning.
-Moreover, religious rituals bring people together, allowing them to socialize, forget about their problems, and feel part of something greater than themselves.
+Religious beliefs provide a sense of shared meaning to many people.
+Moreover, religious rituals bring people together, allowing them to socialize, forget about their problems to a certain degree, and feel part of something greater than themselves.
 Anthropological studies show that participation in religious events increases group bonding and promotes prosocial behaviors.
-Through this ability to promote cooperation, religion has been instrumental in holding human societies together and contributed to the rise of human civilization.
+Through this ability to promote cooperation, religion has been instrumental in holding human societies together and has contributed to the rise of human civilization.

 Religion is bad for society